Table of Contents

 - Natural lighting is the use of natural light from the sun (or moon!)

-- Artificial lighting involves light fixtures such as strobe lights, bulbs, tungsten, and more.
+- Artificial lighting involves light fixtures such as strobe lights, bulbs, and tungsten.

 Each light source has a different color cast.
 For example, fluorescent light has a blue cast while tungsten light produces an orange or reddish cast.
 Aside from the color cast, you should also consider the intensity of the light.